siefkenj/IBLODEs/book/typst/modules/module2.typ

         ),
       ),
     )
-    And so our Euler estimate is
+    This gives an Euler estimate of
     $
       P(1) approx P_"approx" (1) = #(calc.round(P_approx.at(4), digits: 3)).
     $ (Note, there is no need to compute $P'_"approx" (1)$ since we are not using it, but there is no harm in computing it either.)